 Diet and Nutrition

-- Friendly and playful breed
+Friendly and playful

 Intelligent, quick learner

-- Has the tendency to be an excessive barker
+Can be an excessive barker

 More Dog Breeds and Further Research